 - Bleeding gums

-Vitamin D and Tooth Decay
+1. Tooth Decay

 Tooth decay is not necessarily a result of poor oral hygiene.
-Vitamin D deficiency can cause tooth decay because of its effects on the dental immune system.
-Vitamin D is crucial for building healthy bones, as it allows your digestive system to absorb calcium from your diet.
-Calcium is the raw material that—with phosphorus—creates the bony structure that makes up tooth enamel.
-Under your enamel is the dentin.
-Dentin contains live cells that the body uses to protect the blood supply and nerve inside your tooth.
+Vitamin D deficiency can cause tooth decay because of its effects on the immune system.
+You must have heard about the importance of calcium for teeth.
+But, do you know that vitamin D helps your digestive system to absorb calcium from your diet.
+While Calcium and phosphorus are the raw materials that create your tooth enamel, Vitamin D helps them function properly.

-Vitamin D and Bleeding Gums
+2. Bleeding Gums

 Manage Your Vitamin D Levels

 Get 30 minutes of natural sunlight per day.

 - Geography: Above 37 degrees latitude, sunlight won’t convert to vitamin D in the skin

 Have 1-2 servings of vitamin D-rich foods per day Foods that strengthen teeth need to supply a rich source of dietary vitamin D3.
 These include: